 - Ethics Committee:

-For reports of conduct in violation of the Code of Conduct (e.g.: alleged bribery, conflicts of interest, misuse of company assets or negligence in their use).
-For the complete case history, refer to the SEA Code of Conduct at the following link
+For reports of conduct in violation of the Code of Ethics (e.g.: alleged bribery, conflicts of interest, misuse of company assets or negligence in their use).
+For the complete case history, refer to the SEA Code of Ethics at the following link

 - Supervisory Board: